TL;DR — Key Takeaways

 How big is the gig economy in 2026?

 The global gig economy is valued at $455 billion to $646 billion in 2026, growing at 16–17% annually.
-In the US alone, over 70.4 million Americans participate in freelance work, representing 36% of the total workforce.
+In the US alone, 72.9 million Americans participate in freelance work, representing 36% of the total workforce.
+The market is projected to continue growing as AI creates new categories of gig work and remote infrastructure matures.

 How much do freelancers earn in 2026?